gayverjr/pyemap/docs/tutorial/tutorial.rst

 .. image:: images/target.png

-To get a report of the pathways found by pyemap, use :func:`emap.report`
+To get a report of the pathways found by pyemap, use :func:`~pyemap.emap.report`

    >>> print(my_emap.report())